This post may contain affiliate links. Please read my disclosure.

 7. Measuring Cups

-What I use– Pyrex 2 Cup Glass Measuring Cup
+What I use– Pyrex 2 Cup Glass Measuring Cups and OXO dry Measuring Cups

 What I use– OXO Good Grips Measuring Spoons

 Like measuring cups, I’m always finding myself looking for more measuring spoons.
-I have 2-3 sets that I use pretty consistently, but I really love these measuring spoons from OXO the best.
-The only downside is, they don’t hang in my pantry, but I do like how they are magnetized.
+I have 3-4 sets that I use pretty consistently, but I really love these measuring spoons from OXO the best.

 What I use– Kyocera Advanced Ceramic Santoku Knife

 I have a lot of knives, but I thought I would highlight my absolute favorite knife in this list…my Kyocera Santoku knife.
-I really love the size (5 1/2 inches is perfect) and it works for 95% of my cutting needs.
+I just LOVE the size (5 1/2 inches is perfect for me) and it works for 95% of my cutting needs.
+But note that the feel/comfortability of kitchen knives may be different for everyone, so it’s best to try them out and see what size works for you.

-Note: Be very careful not to cut this knife on anything other than food.
+Note: This Santoku knife is ceramic so it’s a bit fragile.
 I accidentally clipped the hole at the end of my cutting board with the knife and it broke a big piece off.
-Luckily Kyocera was kind enough to send me a brand new knife, no questions asked. =) But now I’m a bit more careful with this fragile, but powerful, knife.
+Luckily Kyocera was kind enough to send me a brand new knife, no questions asked.
+But now I’m a bit more careful with this fragile, but powerful, knife.

 I have a variety of cutting boards in my kitchen.
 Some are basic, some are boring, some are pretty with chevron patterns, but they all basically do the same job.
 Get one.
 Or 10 like me.